TTpartizan/AnySense/README.md

 The objective of this projec tis to provide a template for quick prototyping of Arduino-like sensor projects.

-Currently, the project support the following sensors:
+Currently, the project supports the following sensors:

 - Grove - Temperature and Humidity Sensor Pro
   - http://www.seeedstudio.com/wiki/Grove_-_Temperature_and_Humidity_Sensor_Pro